jfuruness/mrt_collector/README.md

     * into base\_dir / raw
     * using download\_raw\_mrts func
 2. Parses these MRT RIB dumps using any number of tools built to do this into base\_dir / parsed
-3. (Optionally delete the original unparsed RIB dumps for space)
-4. Gets the unique prefixes contained within the MRT files into base\_dir / prefixes
+3. Gets the unique prefixes contained within the MRT files into base\_dir / prefixes
-5. Format the dumps into something meaningful and store in a CSV into base\_dir / formatted
+4. Format the dumps into something meaningful and store in a CSV into base\_dir / formatted
-6. (Optionally delete the parsed dumps)
-7. Analyze the CSVs into base\_dir / analysis
+5. Analyze the CSVs into base\_dir / analysis

 ## Usage
 * [mrt\_collector](#mrt\_collector)